Amoxicillin (as trihydrate)

 How to take it

-Swallow amoxycillin capsules whole with a glass of fluid.
+Swallow amoxicillin capsules whole with a glass of fluid.

 When to take it